lonekorean/highlight-within-textarea/README.md

 ### Usage

-To see examples in action, check out [demo.html](https://github.com/lonekorean/highlight-within-textarea/blob/master/demo.html).
+To see examples in action, check out [the demo page](http://lonekorean.github.io/highlight-within-textarea/index.html).

 Make sure you reference both the CSS and the JS files on your page.
 Then you can use the plugin like this: